-Some kind of strong tape is also really helpful for covering the vehicle seals between doors to keep the dirt out.
+- Some kind of strong tape is also really helpful for covering the vehicle seals between doors to keep the dirt out.

-While we did buy a 25L gas can for the journey, we didn’t actually need it.
-OK, gas is very expensive in Inuvik ($1.89/l at the time) but you can also fill up in Eagle Plains (369km) and Fort McPherson (551km).
+- While we did buy a 25L gas can for the journey, we didn’t actually need it.
+Gas is very expensive in Inuvik ($1.89/l at the time) but you can also fill up in Eagle Plains (369km) and Fort McPherson (551km).
 I think bringing gas may come into play if you plan to drive the Dempster in a short amount of time (two to three days), and therefore the gas stations in Eagle Plains and Fort McPherson may be closed.

-Driving-wise, my main tip is that if the road is wet DRIVE SLOWLY.
+- Driving-wise, my main tip is that if the road is wet DRIVE SLOWLY.
 The road becomes exceptionally slippery when wet and being that most of the road is elevated due to the permafrost underneath if you slip off, you’re going into a big ditch.
-Either get off the road when it rains or drive really carefully.
+My recommendation is to get off the road when it is raining heavily.
 This is another reason not to do this trip in just a few days – I would suggest four days as a minimum.